bratudragos/ResultsCxChallenge/README.md

 Express + node + JsonDB

 Structured in server, router, controller.
+No need for a Cat model at this level.

 Controller - implemented here are the CRD operations working on the JsonDB.